altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/gsrd/ug-gsrd-agx7f-soc.md

 This section presents how to boot from NAND, including how to build all binaries.

 Build instructions are the same as for standard SD or QSPI boot.
 The U-Boot, ATF and Linux binaries are all the same.
-The only difference is that the Hardware Design is configured for the NAND HPS Daughtercard, then recompiled.
+The only difference is that the Quartus Design is configured for the NAND HPS Daughtercard, then recompiled.

 **Note**: As the NAND used on the devkit has a smaller size than the SD card (1GB vs 2GB) the rootfs is smaller, and less functionality is provided.
 The purpose of this section is just to show Linux booting.